nacht-falter/aikido-course-website-django/README.md

 The necessary steps to deploy the project are:
   - Clone or fork the repository.
-  - Create an account at https://cloudinary.com and get your cloudinary url from the dashboard.
+  - Create an account at https://cloudinary.com and get your Cloudinary URL from the dashboard.
   - Create a PostgreSQL database, for example at https://www.elephantsql.com/, and find the database address.
   - Create a new app from the [Heroku dashboard](https://dashboard.heroku.com).
   - Go to the Settings tab and click on `Reveal Config Vars` in the *Config Vars* section.